Beclometasone inhaler

 • If you need quick relief from asthma symptoms or breathing problems, use your ‘reliever’ medicine (e.g. salbutamol, terbutaline, ipratropium).

-• Other medicines: inhaled beclometasone can interact with some medications, especially those used in type 2 diabetes and NSAIDs.
+• Other medicines: inhaled beclometasone can interact with some medicines, especially those used in type 2 diabetes and NSAIDs.
 NSAIDs can cause symptoms of asthma to worsen such as cough, wheezing, shortness of breath.
 Talk to your healthcare provider before taking NSAIDs if you have asthma.
 Check with your doctor or pharmacist before starting beclometasone and before starting any new products.

 Like all medicines, beclometasone can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.